 Student Records and Confidentiality

-Information that is classified as directory information will be released by the college.
+Information that is classified as directory information will be released by The University.
 Directory information is listed below.
 All other information will be kept confidential and secure and will be used only for legitimate educational purposes.
 Students who wish to have directory and any other information restricted should visit the Academic Office and make a written request to restrict.

 Dates of Attendance